dhombs/verdaccio/wiki/plugins.md

     #max_users: 1000
 ```

-and replacing them with (in case you decide to use a `ldap` plugin.
+and replace them with a reference to the `ldap` plugin.

 ```yaml
 auth: